ermusthofa/randomname/triviadate-chart/README.md

-## Using the Chart to deploy your Random Name Service to Kubernetes
+## Using the Chart to deploy your Trivia Date Service to Kubernetes

-In order to use the Helm chart to deploy Random Name Service in Kubernetes, run the following commands:
+In order to use the Helm chart to deploy Trivia Date Service in Kubernetes, run the following commands:

 1. From this project directory, run:
    ```sh
    helm install `release-name` .
    ```
-   This deploys and runs Random Name Service in Kubernetes within `default` namespace, and prints the following text to the console:
+   This deploys and runs Trivia Date Service in Kubernetes within `default` namespace, and prints the following text to the console:

    ```sh
    NAME: `release-name`